gilbarbara/react-joyride/docs/Step.md

 * center

 Check [react-floater](https://github.com/gilbarbara/react-floater) for more information.

+**placementBeacon** {string} ▶︎ placement
+The placement of the beacon.
+It will use the placement if nothing is passed and it can be: `top, bottom, left, right`.

 **target** {Element\|string} - **required**
 The target for the step.
 It can be a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or an HtmlElement directly \(but using refs created in the same render would required an additional render afterwards\).